weaming/proxyany/README.md

 $ proxyany -from https://static.rust-lang.org -https -domain rustup.bitsflow.org
 ```

+You could run `proxyany -from https://<domain> -https -domain <domain>` first,
-You could modify your hosts records to point the domain to your server,
+then modify your hosts records to point the domain to your server,
-then you could bypass the firewall to visit the domain,
+so that you could visit the site bypassing the firewall.
-your server only acts as an transparent proxy.
+Your server only acts as an transparent proxy.